MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/performance/README.md

 ## Efficient Script Yielding

 Use [`setImmediate`](./efficient-script-yielding) to solve the problems of using `setTimeout` by addressing the core performance problem without negatively impacting power consumption.
 Flush the browser event queue and receive an immediate callback without the minimum delays enforced by `setTimeout`.

+## Fetch API

+The [Fetch API] is the modern-day replacement for `XMLHttpRequest` that allows for low-level handling of responses and requests, as well as the ability to stream data.

 ## Navigation Timing API

 The [Navigation Timing API](./navigation-Timing-API) makes it easy to measure the real-world speed and performance of websites and locate problem areas that need tuning.

 ## Page Visibility API